-There are provincial policies that mandate each Greater Toronto and Hamilton Area (GTAH) municipality must take its fair share of growth.
-This is referred to as the Growth Plan.
-Stemming from that are regional and local planning policies that establish parameters for accommodating new population and employment.
+There are provincial policies, in the Provincial Planning Statement, 2024, that mandate each Greater Toronto and Hamilton Area (GTAH) municipality must take its fair share of growth.

 We have a legislated responsibility to plan to accommodate this growth, facilitate housing, employment and social opportunities while efficiently managing our environmental resources, limited land area and financial resources.
 The overarching Livable Oakville Official Plan guides land use planning and applications and reflects the long-term vision of the town to enhance livability.